Features & Benefits

 GraFlex III Woven Sheets

-GraFlex III in under development by our sister company, TAI, Inc. (which specializes in thermal strap R&D programs and developing new strap and thermal management technologies).
+GraFlex III was co-developed by TAI, and our sister company, TAI, Inc. (which specializes in thermal strap R&D programs and developing new strap and thermal management technologies).
 This new material utilizes a proprietary, high conductance graphite that is woven into a highly flexible cloth/sheet material.
 Sheets are available in standard 1", 2" and 3" widths.

 While there are some limited cases where a PGS or graphene composite strap may be ideal (where flexibility on all 3 axis is not important, and thermal conductance requirements cannot be met using copper or GraFlex), and TAI does produce PGS and graphene compsoite straps for these cases, it is important to note to our customers that neither PGS nor graphene sheet straps have space flight heritage, and their durability concerns are a serious concern which must be weighed when choosing your strap.